mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Here, the term barrier is used in a general way.
 In the next chapter it will be examined with greater criticality.

-#### Barrier: Paucity on research on designing for face to face learning communities of novice game makers
+#### Barrier: Paucity on research on designing for face to face learning communities of novice game makers - MOVE?

 <!-- As Amy Bruckman pointed out, "tools are not enough...
 Tools are effectively constructionist only when they are embedded in a constructionist culture."
 (Bruckman, 1998, pp. 51-52) -->